mandarini/ngc-workshop-docs/Chapter_02.md

-# Chapter 02 - Setting up working environments for Angular and Firebase development
+# Chapter 02 - Setting up working environments

 [previous chapter](Chapter_01.md) <----> [next chapter](Chapter_03.md) | [home](README.md)

+First of all we need to set up our working environments for Angular and Firebase development.
+We will also set up git, in order for you to be able to clone the project from GitHub and deploy it in the end.

 ## Make sure you have git